drduh/YubiKey-Guide/README.md

 **Important** The master key should be kept offline at all times and only accessed to revoke or issue new sub-keys.
 Keys can also be generated on the YubiKey itself to ensure no other copies exist.

-You'll be prompted to enter and verify a passphrase - keep it handy as you'll need it throughout.
+You'll be prompted to enter and verify a passphrase - keep it handy as you'll need it multiple times later.

 To generate a strong passphrase which could be written down in a hidden or secure place; or memorized:

 ```console
 $ gpg --gen-random -a 0 24
 ydOmByxmDe63u7gqx2XI9eDgpvJwibNH
 ```

-On Linux, select the password with your mouse to copy it to the clipboard and paste using the middle mouse button or `Shift`-`Insert`.
+On Linux or OpenBSD, select the password with the mouse to copy it to the clipboard and paste using the middle mouse button or `Shift`-`Insert`.

 Generate a new key with GPG, selecting `(8) RSA (set your own capabilities)`, `Certify` capability only and `4096` bit key size.